puneet4840/DevOps-/1 - Linux/Linux.md

 ![image](https://github.com/user-attachments/assets/a809e669-997c-47fa-917e-d89fbef5a042)

-3: **ls -h**: It list all files and folder in human readable size.
+3: **ls -lh**: It list all files and folder in human readable size.
 The size of files and folders is written in human readable language like kb, mb and gb.

 ![image](https://github.com/user-attachments/assets/67ff49b4-2c49-4fff-a0b9-75d73a4dae5c)